DocHub-ULB/DocHub/README.md

 the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This software was made by hast, C4, iTitou at UrLab, ULB's hackerspace
+This software was made by hast, C4, ititou and rom1 at UrLab (http://urlab.be): ULB's hackerspace

 [_Woop woop_](https://www.youtube.com/watch?v=z13qnzUQwuI)